Renew & Restore Detox Kit

 To benefit from the health-promoting effects, nibble on a few leaves every day.
 If you’re taking holy basil for stress relief, try growing your own plant from seeds or cuttings (directions on how to grow your own plant are below).

-You can also take holy basil in capsule or tablet form.
+You can also take holy basil in the form of capsules or supplements.
 Dosages will depend on your particular health concern.
-Talk to your health care practitioner to determine what dosage would be best for you.
+Talk to your health care practitioner to determine what dosage of holy basil supplements would be best for you.

 Place the seeds between warm, moist paper towels for a day, and then plant them a half-inch below the surface in rich potting soil.